Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Get access to much-needed funds and enjoy more flexibility with an unsecured personal loan.
+Get access to much-needed funds and enjoy more flexibility with an unsecured loan.

-While you can generally use the funds however you deem fit, you may be asked to list the reason during application and this will form part of the lender’s decision.
+While you can generally use the funds however you want, you may be asked to list why you’re applying for an unsecured loan.
+This will form part of the lender’s decision.

 Why is the interest rate higher than a secured loan?

 Interest rates on unsecured loans are higher for borrowers as the lender is taking on a higher risk.
 If your loan is secured, the lender can seize the asset you’ve used for collateral to recoup the outstanding amount, but this isn’t possible with an unsecured loan.
 To safeguard themselves, lenders charge more interest so they have more to fall back on should you default.

 Financial institutions and moneylenders offer three main types of unsecured loan, which are personal loan, line of credit and balance transfer.
 Here are the features for these loan types and how they differ:

 |Features||A general purpose loan that lets you borrow a fixed amount of money over a fixed term, typically at a fixed rate of interest.||A general purpose credit line that can be accessed at any time and will remain open as long as you don’t exceed the preset borrowing limit.||A balance transfer facility allows the consolidation of outstanding credit card debts from a different bank, into a single credit card at lower interest rates for an introductory period.|